prashantpgit/DigitalClock/README.md

 Enjoy coding!

-Here is the working demo of Digital Clock :
+Here is the working demo of Digital Clock in this link below :

 https://prashantpgit.github.io/DigitalClock/